 Changes of registration may be made by students until the Registration Deadline (see §11).
-After the Registration Deadline, students must first obtain permission from their dean to add courses or withdraw from them.
+After the Registration Deadline, students must first obtain permission from their Dean to add courses or withdraw from them.
 This permission, in the form of a "Courses to be Added/Deleted Form" or a "Withdrawal Form" signed by the department(s) offering the course(s) and the student's dean, must be presented to the Registrar before the change becomes official.
 Changes in registration will not normally be approved after the deadlines appearing in the Academic Schedule.
 Students may not abandon a course.
 Students will be assigned a grade based on term work completed if they abandon a course without Faculty permission.

-22.1.9 Deletion of Registration or Withdrawals
+22.1.9 Deleting or Withdrawing Courses

-Until the Registration Deadline (see §11) students should delete courses using the telephone-based registration system if they do not wish to attend.
-Registrations of students who are required to make a Confirmation Deposit will be deleted if the deposit is not received by the deadline; no fees will be assessed.
+Until the Registration Deadline (see §11) students must delete courses using the Bear Tracks web registration system at www.registrar.ualberta.ca if they do not wish to attend.

-After the Registration Deadline and until the Withdrawal Deadline (see §11), students may withdraw from courses in person at the faculty or department office.
-(Note: Certain courses and programs require in-person withdrawal.)
-See §22.2.9 for details.
+After the Registration Deadline and until the Withdrawal Deadline (see §11), students may withdraw from courses in person at the Faculty or Department office.
+See §22.2.9 for the fees implications of withdrawals.